Mira: Distance and background Information

 Pre-Hipparcos estimates centered on 220 light-years; while Hipparcos data from the 2007 reduction suggest a distance of 299 light-years, with a margin of error of 11%.
 The age of Mira is suspected to be about 6 billion years old.
 Its gaseous material is scattered, as much as one-thousandth as thin as the air around us.
-Mira is also among the coolest known bright stars of the red giant class, with a temperature ranging from 3,000 to 4,000 degrees Fahrenheit (1,600 to 2,200 degrees Celsius).
+Mira is among the coolest known bright stars of the red giant class, with a temperature ranging from 3,000 to 4,000 degrees Fahrenheit (1,600 to 2,200 degrees Celsius).
 As with other long-period variables, Mira's deep red color at minimum pales to a lighter orange as the star brightens.
 Within the next few million years, Mira will discard its outer layers and become a planetary nebula, leaving behind a white dwarf.

 Stellar system

 This binary star system consists of a red giant (Mira, designated Mira A) undergoing mass loss and a high-temperature white dwarf companion (Mira B) that is accreting mass from the primary.
 Such an arrangement of stars is known as a symbiotic system and this is the closest such symbiotic pair to the Sun.
 Examination of this system by the Chandra X-ray Observatory shows a direct mass exchange along a bridge of matter from the primary to the white dwarf.
 The two stars are currently separated by about 70 astronomical units.